Master of Accounting

 Average intake: 35

-Closing date: 6 March 2015, earlier application may result in an early offer.
+Closing date: 4 March 2016.
+An earlier application may result in an early offer.

 Graduates of the MAcc are granted full exemption from CAI’s CAP2 examinations, provided they have full exemption from CAI’s CAP1 examination before taking the MAcc.